 Quite often, the social media bio of a dupe influencer features hidden links to the webshops where people can purchase counterfeited items, and some of them even offer discount codes, actively contributing to the sale of fakes.

-Although regulators have yet to create specific laws that would restrict dupe influencers in their actions, there’s a promising sign that this is about to change.
+Although regulators have yet to create specific laws that would restrict dupe influencers in their actions, there are promising signs that this is about to change.
 In November 2020, Amazon sued two dupe influencers for promoting and facilitating the sale of fakes.
-If the court rules in Amazon’s favour, the judgement could mark a new era where dupe influencers have to face dire consequences for promoting counterfeit products.
+The matter was settled out of court a year later, resulting in the ban of the two influencers in question from Amazon’s platforms.

-Court cases usually take years, though, so let’s not hold our breaths until the judgement comes out.
-And besides, brands are nowhere near powerless when it comes to fighting back against dupe influencers and fake products.
+Court cases usually take years, so while they’re very important in winning back your stolen earnings from fraudsters, they’re not the fastest way to deal with counterfeit products.
+Luckily, brands have a powerful weapon when it comes to fighting back against dupe influencers and fake products.

 After all, this is what online brand protection is for.